Worldwide Guide to Women in Leadership

 S

-ecretary of the Community Parliament 1995-99, Minister of Higher Education and Scientific Research of the French Community 2000-04 and Secretary of State of Housing in Bruxelles from 2004.
+ecretary of the Community Parliament 1995-99, Minister of Higher Education and Scientific Research of the French Community 2000-04 and Secretary of State of Housing in Bruxelles 2004-09 and President of the Parliament of Brussels from 2009.

 2000-04 President of the Provincial Council Maryse Declercq-Robert, Province de Namur